ncusato/oic/oic-obp-queries/build-integration-in-oic/build-integration-in-oic.md

    ![Invocation Summary](images/invocation-summary.png)

+## Task 8: Map to Invocation from Sample REST Endpoint

-24. In order to create a mapping between REST endpoints, click the top (or left - if horizontal) **Map to Invocation** and select the **pencil icon**
+1. In order to create a mapping between REST endpoints, click the top (or left - if horizontal) **Map to Invocation** and select the **pencil icon**

    ![Pipeline mapping option](images/pipeline-mapping.png)

-25. On the mapping page, select the **drop-down arrows** of each request wrappers and draw a line from each of the mappings:
+2. On the mapping page, select the **drop-down arrows** of each request wrappers and draw a line from each of the mappings:

     ```
     -Channel